 Digital education platform hub

-- If you already have Office 365 or G Suite, but are not yet set up to assign work and communicate with pupils, read our case studies on how schools are making the most of these platforms.
-Apply for funded support to complete the set-up at the bottom of the page
+- If you already have Office 365 or G Suite, but are not yet set up to assign work and communicate with pupils, read our case studies on how schools have been making the most of these platforms.

 Why make the move to a digital education platform?